 However, a smoothie bar or unlimited vacation time isn’t going to tip the scales completely and pull in top tier talent.
 The brands attracting today’s best workers are companies with a strong mission around how they are impacting the world.
 For employees, knowing that their input drives greater value than simply a dollar sign can mean all the difference in taking good work to great.

-In this article, we will walk through three major benefits PLUS a fourth benefit outlining why tying your company's mission statement to goals can have a significant impact on the vision for your brand.
-Here we go!
+In this article, we will walk through four benefits outlining why tying your company's mission statement to goals can have a significant impact on the vision for your brand.

 Inspiration Leads to Creativity

 A great goal that connects the why behind a company's overall mission can inspire and motivate employees to do more.
 They will feel called to act, dive in, and ultimately produce greater work.

 Oftentimes the motivation that serves as a catalyst to better work can even lead to more creativity throughout the process.
 When employees are encouraged and motivated they will spend more time thinking about the task they are charged with, leading to more outside of the box thinking.

 Think about the last project that you or your team put together you were really proud of.
 Chances are, the reason you’re proud of the project is because you were passionate when creating it.

 The best results are produced by employees when they truly care about the reason they’re working on something.
 Stating the why behind a goal and helping your team understand how it ties into the company’s mission can drive more meaningful work.

 The why behind a goal may seem self explanatory to the leadership team, but communicating this to employees is critical.
 One thing COVID-19 has taught companies is the importance of continuous communication.
 This applies to the why behind goals as well.